 Application Icon is the Unique identification of the App.
-When the user wants to open an app, the icon is the first thing which helps him/her to identify the app.
+When the user wants to open an app, icon is the first thing which help him/her to identify the app.
 In this post, we will see how to Change App Icon in React Native using the Command Line Interface.

 This example is perfectly tested for MAC or Ubuntu if you are a Windows user then you can follow our Example of React Native Change App Icon which is fully working and tested on all development platform.
-We tried to change the App Icon using the command line on Windows too but we are unable to do that so until we find the perfect solution for that you can use React Native Change App Icon example to change the App Icon in windows.
+We tried to change the App Icon using the command line on Windows too but we are unable to do that.

-Our previous example React Native Change App Icon explains how to manually set up your React Native app icons:
+In our previous example React Native Change App Icon explains how to manually set up your React Native app icons, which includes:

-- Then, you have to add them to your Android and iOS projects
+- Add them to your Android and iOS projects

-In an Ionic process, we could automate this process with a single command line, why not have the same for React Native?
-So we started to find any way to do so and now we are here with RN ToolBox.
+In an Ionic App development process, we could automate the icon updation process with a single command, why not have the same for React Native?
+So we started to find any way to do that and now we are here with RN ToolBox.

 RN ToolBox will help you to set up your App Icon using Command Line Interface but for that, you need